|

 Attacks

-rules, when a creature you can see leaves your reach, you can use a
+rules, when a creature you can see leaves your reach, you can use one

-reaction to make one melee attack with a weapon or unarmed strike against
+reaction per round to make one melee attack with a weapon or unarmed strike against

 that creature.
 The attack occurs right before it leaves your reach.